Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Collective Emergent Behaviour} Once \textit{404} was out in the world, the NFT community responded collectively by imbuing it with significance.
-Discussion threads emerged about “the NFT with no data” and what it meant; in this way, the community co-authored the narrative by sharing the backstory.
-Some artists were inspired by this approach and contemplated similar “negative space” works.
+\paragraph{Collective Emergent Behavior} Once \textit{404} was out in the world, the NFT community responded collectively by imbuing it with significance.
+Discussion threads emerged about \emph{``the NFT with no data''} and what it meant; in this way, the community co-authored the narrative by sharing the backstory.
+Some artists were inspired by this approach and contemplated similar ``negative space'' works.
 As for the owner, WhaleShark displayed \textit{404} in virtual galleries and on social media, where the emptiness became thought-provoking.
-Rather than diminishing interest, the lack of an image actually drew people in – a reverse of the usual NFT hype cycle.
-A subtle emergent behavior is that marketplaces had to handle a token with no metadata gracefully; some updated their interface to show “Unnamed” or simply the token ID.
+Rather than diminishing interest, the lack of an image actually drew people in---a reverse of the usual NFT hype cycle.
+A subtle emergent behavior is that marketplaces had to handle a token with no metadata gracefully; some updated their interface to show ``Unnamed'' or simply the token ID.
 This sparked minor technical conversations in developer circles about how to index such an NFT, thereby \textit{404} gently pushed the boundaries of NFT platform expectations.
 The most heartening emergent behavior was the collective act of remembrance: the NFT community, normally fixated on visuals and rarity, paused to remember an artist through a non-visual artifact.
 In that sense, \textit{404} succeeded in creating a communal moment of silence, as it were, in the bustling NFT space. \paragraph{Poetic Meaning-Making} \textit{404} is pure poetry in digital form.
 Its poetry lies in what is absent: it forces the viewer to confront a void and find meaning in it.
-Much like John Cage’s silent composition “4'33"” or Rauschenberg’s erased drawing, Pak’s \textit{404} finds art in nothingness, which in this context becomes a profound statement about loss.
-The use of the “Not Found” web error as the medium ties our sense of missing information to the emotion of missing a person.
-It’s a requiem encoded as a glitch.
-The token number 404 itself is meaningful – in web lore, 404 symbolizes a dead link, something that was once there but no longer accessible, mirroring Alotta Money’s departure.
+Much like John Cage's silent composition ``4'33''{}'' or Rauschenberg's erased drawing, Pak's \textit{404} finds art in nothingness, which in this context becomes a profound statement about loss.
+The use of the ``Not Found'' web error as the medium ties our sense of missing information to the emotion of missing a person.
+It's a requiem encoded as a glitch.
+The token number 404 itself is meaningful---in web lore, 404 symbolizes a dead link, something that was once there but no longer accessible, mirroring Alotta Money's departure.
 Moreover, \textit{404} leverages the permanence of blockchain to eternalize an impermanent idea (absence).
-Its message “In memory of the absent” resonates universally – it’s not just about one individual, but about all those we’ve lost (it invites anyone to project their own feelings of loss onto it).
+Its message \emph{``In memory of the absent''} resonates universally---it's not just about one individual, but about all those we've lost (it invites anyone to project their own feelings of loss onto it).
 As a social/artistic message, it reminds the tech-forward NFT community of human mortality and the gap that death leaves in our networks.
-In its quiet way, \textit{404} perhaps also comments on the oversaturated NFT market – amid thousands of gaudy images, the most meaningful piece can be an empty one.
-The poetry of \textit{404} lies in its silence and subtlety, making the presence of an absence palpably felt.
+In its quiet way, \textit{404} perhaps also comments on the oversaturated NFT market---amid thousands of gaudy images, the most meaningful piece can be an empty one.
+The poetry of \textit{404} lies in its silence and subtlety, making the presence of an absence palpably felt. \paragraph{Key Statistics} \textit{404} was minted on 31 August 2023 and auctioned the next day at the ``Alotta Money Tribute'' event on MakersPlace.
+It sold for 48 ETH (roughly \$78,000 at the time) to collector WhaleShark, with sale proceeds going to charity.
+The token resides on a custom contract; it is token ID 404 and notably the only token in that contract (no other token IDs exist, making 404 both the ID and the collection name).
+Its on-chain metadata call returns a 404 error code by design, and the token carries a brief on-chain text ``In memory of the absent.''
+The piece garnered considerable media attention for an NFT---features in art publications highlighted it as the first NFT that intentionally ``does nothing'' visually yet carries deep meaning.
+As of 2025, WhaleShark has not listed \textit{404} for resale (and likely never will), aligning with its status as a memorial piece. \textit{404} stands as one of Pak's later protocol artworks, and while it's a single edition, its impact was amplified by the hundreds of artists and collectors who witnessed and shared in the commemorative moment it represents.